-Malaysia looks set to become the latest tax jurisdiction to seek a levelling of the playing field between traditional and digital businesses by amending their new Sales and Services Tax (SST) system to tax foreign-supplied digital services.
+Malaysia became the latest tax jurisdiction (and second in South-East Asia after Singapore) to level the playing field between traditional and digital businesses by amending their new Sales and Services Tax (SST) system to tax foreign-supplied digital services.

 - 2020 vision: Singapore set to tax cross-border digital services